 Be sure to flatten your scoop a little, so they cook evenly.
 You’ll know when they’re ready to flip by the bubbles in the middle.

-You’ll definitely feel like a chef with this one, and you’ll need a metal spatula to avoid any melted plastic disasters.
+And you’ll definitely feel like a chef with this one.
+Though you’ll need a metal spatula to avoid any melted plastic disasters.

 The trick to cooking stir-fry on the griddle is to keep it moving.

 Just as you would toss the mixture in a wok, you’ll want to flip the food, so it cooks evenly.

 Make this once, and you’ll see why it’s one of my favorite Blackstone chicken recipes!

 Most griddles come with a lovely layer of non-stick goodness on top, making them perfect for breakfast foods like pancakes and bacon.